Zellic/example-ctf-challenge/README.md

 This challenge uses the Ethereum ctf challenge framework developed by samczsun at Paradigm.
 It was originally written for CSAW CTF 2022.

-We've made this challenge public so to provide a self-contained example on how to use Paradigm's CTF framework.
+We've made this challenge public so as to provide a self-contained example on how to use Paradigm's CTF framework.

 See [this blog post](https://www.zellic.io/blog/how-to-create-an-ethereum-ctf-challenge) for more information :)